aanyamishra9503/banking-system/README.md

 # banking-system
-A simple command-line banking system built using Python and SQL.
+A simple command-line banking system built using python
-This project is an ongoing project

 ## The project was built to practice: